canada-ca/digital-playbook-guide-numerique/en/3-collaborate-widely.md

 - Make sure you'll have a team that can keep improving the service after it goes live **(Digital Service Standard (UK))**
 - Make sure the team fully understands the service after it's gone live **(Digital Service Standard (UK))**
 - Involve the maintenance team for the service early on in the project **(Digital Service Standard (Ontario))**
-- Your digital delivery team should have, or easily get, the following roles, as relevant to your service: **(Digital Service Standard (AU))**
-  - service manager
-  - product manager
-  - delivery manager
-  - technical architect
-  - service and/or interaction designer(s)
-  - content designer
-  - user researcher(s)
-  - developer
-  - web operations engineer
-  - performance analyst
-- show the team principles, vision, rituals and agile practices, for example through team charter **(Digital Service Standard (AU))**
-- demonstrate you have a product manager with the knowledge and power to make day-to-day decisions to improve the service **(Digital Service Standard (AU))**
-- show how team members stay with the service through the stages and how new members will establish empathy with the users **(Digital Service Standard (AU))**
-- show the decision making and approval processes **(Digital Service Standard (AU))**
-- know who the stakeholders are **(Digital Service Standard (AU))**
-- show that the team’s user research activities were developed and overseen by an experienced user researcher and that all team members participated in research **(Digital Service Standard (AU))**
-- demonstrate an understanding of where gaps may emerge in the team structure and how to fill them **(Digital Service Standard (AU))**
-- demonstrate how you plan to share information, collaborate and troubleshoot issues within the team as well as with key people external to the team **(Digital Service Standard (AU))**
-- explain your plan to transfer knowledge and skills from any external people who work with the team. **(Digital Service Standard (AU))**

 **Build It Right Principles (GC):**
 {: .dpgn-data-ignore}